mishk0/slack-bot-api/README.md

 ### Events

-- `start` - event fired, when Real Time Messaging API is started,
+- `start` - event fired, when Real Time Messaging API is started (via websocket),
 - `message` - event fired, when something happens in Slack.
 Description of all events <a href="https://api.slack.com/rtm">here</a>.

 ### Methods